-I subscribe to the ‘glass half-full’ world view.
+I subscribe to the ‘glass-half-full’ world view.

-Having a child who wets the bed can put a strain on family life that’s for sure, and the bedwetter often has to deal with feelings of inadequacy or being different, no matter how much you tell them it is not their fault.
+Having a child who wets the bed can put a strain on family life, and the bedwetter often has to deal with feelings of inadequacy or being different, no matter how much you tell them it is not their fault.
 However, there is an upside to this problem.
 The child who learns to take responsibility for solving the problem and works to stop the bedwetting learns a valuable early lesson in life- he or she has the ability to change their life for the better.
 Many of us do not learn this lesson until much later, if at all.

 Therefore, investing in a bedwetting alarm for your child is a smart investment.
 It can stand the bedwetter in good stead for dealing with other challenges they may encounter as they grow up.